alaserm/VisualTAF/README.md

 	**ExlJS:**<br/>
 	Data seemlessly driven to keyword from Excel rows.
 It's super easy to create and maintain test data in Excel.
 	[![Data driving compared](http://23.236.144.243/VisualTAFScreenshots/DataDrivingCompared2.png)](http://23.236.144.243/VisualTAFScreenshots/DataDrivingCompared2.png) <br/>
-	**!!!New!!!** *Automatic code generation* - just fill in test data in datasheet and press Ctrl+G for the tool to auto generate JS code for you, it will create Page Object with web elements and keyword to feed data to those elements from your datasheet.
+	**!!!New!!!** *Automatic code generation* - just fill in test data in datasheet and press Ctrl+G for the tool to auto generate JS code for you, it will create Page Object with web elements and keyword to feed data to those elements from your datasheet (see how easy it works in video tutorial).